Ranbir Kapoor: In the media

 Born into a family of popular actors, Kapoor faced the media spotlight from a young age; Hindustan Times published that "he was always a star kid from whom everyone had great expectations".
 Despite the failure of his first film (Saawariya), IANS reported that he "rose like [a] meteor on film firmament by giving compelling performances in films like Raajneeti, Rockstar and [..]
 Barfi!"
 Discussing the commercial viability of Kapoor, Apoorva Mehta, the COO of Dharma Productions, noted in 2013, "In a short career span of 10 films, Ranbir Kapoor has achieved a tremendous jump in the business done by his films."
 Also that year, The Economic Times credited him as "the most bankable actor of his generation".
 However, following the success of Yeh Jawaani Hai Deewani, each of Kapoor's releases under-performed at the box-office.
 This led trade journalists to criticise his choice of films, noting that his inclination towards experimental projects negatively impacted his commercial appeal.

 Nationally, he is one of the most popular and high-profile celebrities.
 In 2012 and 2013, Forbes featured him among the top twenty in India's Celebrity 100, a list based on the income and popularity of the country's celebrities.
 For the next two years, he was ranked 11th with an estimated annual earning of ₹93.25 crore and ₹85 crore respectively, making him one of the highest-paid actors in the country.
 He was frequently featured in Rediff.com's annual listing of "Bollywood's Best Actors"; he was ranked second in 2009, first in 2011, third in 2012, and held the sixth position in 2015.
 Madame Tussauds museum installed four wax sculptures of him at four locations, including Dubai, Singapore, Bangkok, and Delhi.

 He has been cited as one of the most attractive Indian celebrities by the media.
 He has featured on The Times of Indias listing of the 'Most Desirable Man' from 2010 to 2015, ranking among the top ten each year.
 In 2009 People magazine listed him as the "Sexiest Man Alive" in India, and in 2013 he topped Filmfares poll of the "Most Stylish Young Actor".
 Also in 2013, he was one of the recipients of the "People of the Year" award by the Limca Book of Records.
 In 2010, he was voted the "Sexiest Asian Man" in a poll conducted by the magazine Eastern Eye.
 Kapoor continued to feature among the top ten of the list from 2011 to 2014.
-He is also the celebrity endorser for various brands and services, including Pepsi, Panasonic, Renault India, Lenovo and the Spanish football club FC Barcelona.
+He is also the celebrity endorser for various brands, including Pepsi, Panasonic, Renault, Lenovo and the Spanish football club FC Barcelona.